-The Bristol Paediatric ECMC is part of the national Paediatric ECMC network and accredited early phase clinical trials centre of the European network Innovative Therapies for Children with Cancer (ITCC).
-BRHC has a dedicated & established medical and research team with 11 consultant paediatric haematologists/ oncologists/ bone marrow transplantation, 3 research nurses, 2 oncology pharmacists, 3 data managers and a trial coordinator.
-All staff are experienced & actively involved in many national & international clinical trials including early-phase, phase 3 treatment, translational research, pharmacokinetic/pharmacology studies in solid tumours, leukaemia, bone marrow/stem cell transplantation, and benign haematology.
+The Bristol Paediatric ECMC is part of the national Paediatric ECMC Network and is an accredited early phase clinical trials centre of the European Network Innovative Therapies for Children with Cancer (ITCC).
+BRHC has a dedicated and established medical and research team with 11 consultant paediatric haematologists, oncologists, bone marrow transplantation specialists, 3 research nurses, 2 oncology pharmacists, 3 data managers and a trial coordinator.
+All staff are experienced and actively involved in many national & international clinical trials including early-phase, phase 3 treatment, translational research, pharmacokinetic/pharmacology studies in solid tumours, leukaemia, bone marrow/stem cell transplantation, and benign haematology.

 Our patient population:

 There are about 5.6 million people in South West England (about 1.2 million are up to 15 years).
 There are about 140 patients up to the age of 16 with a new cancer diagnosis in the South West that receive cancer treatment in the paediatric site, with 46 patients with recurrent / refractory disease that require additional treatment, including participation to early phase studies.

 (Note: the above figures did not include additional TYA population with cancer, patients referred from other centres for bone marrow/ stem cell transplantation or for consideration of access to relevant clinical trials).

 University of Bristol & University of West of England and University Hospitals Bristol & Weston NHS Foundation Trust.

 Our nearby airports are Bristol International Airport & Cardiff International Airport

 Our nearby train stations are Bristol Temple Meads & Bristol Parkways